rahji/TheFilenalCountdown/README.md

 # The Filenal Countdown

 The Filenal Countdown (punny spelling intended) is a countdown timer that works well with OBS and other streaming software.
-It starts a countdown, based on your settings, and saves it to a text file once per second.
+It starts a countdown, based on your settings, and saves it to a text file once per second. **(By the way, it can also count up now.)**

 ![Animated Example](/screenshots/animation.gif)